vistamedia/socialmeta/README.md

 # Socialmeta plugin for Joomla!
 Social-meta is a system plugin for Joomla! which creates [open graph](http://og.me) and [twitter](https://dev.twitter.com/cards/overview) meta tags in the head of the document.
-The idea is to allow the writer to configure properly the way his article will appear in the social streams.
+The idea is to allow the writer to configure properly the way his article will appear on the streams of the social networks.
+> PLEASE NOTE that this document is in progress ;)

 ## Installation
 Download the project zip and install it like any other extension.
 Go to extensions > plugins and find System - Socialmeta, publish it.